apache/mxnet/docs/python_docs/python/tutorials/deploy/inference/object_detection_jetson.md

 <!--- specific language governing permissions and limitations -->
 <!--- under the License. -->

-# Object Detection using pretrained YOLO model on Jetson module
+# Object Detection using pretrained GluonCV YOLO model on Jetson module

 This tutorial shows how to install MXNet v1.6 (with Jetson support) and GluonCV on a Jetson module and deploy a pre-trained GluonCV model for object detection.